psychemedia/middle-english-romances/sir-amadace.md

 •IH AM A DA*.

-" Yee, seyd the marchand, God gyff hym yll grace.
+"Yee, seyd the marchand, God gyff hym yll grace.
 And all suche wastars as he if as,

 That make men wonder bare!